 Finally, all that’s left is to present your KPIs in an easy-to-understand format so that everyone can see how well they’re doing at any given time.

 The time to review your KPIs is when you are in the middle of a project or end.
 It should be right before the beginning of a project and right after it.
 This way, you can be sure your goals are clear.
-The time should also be in line with your goal’s timeframe.
+The time should also be in line with your goal’s timeframe concerning short-term and long-term goals.
 If you have a one-year plan, your reviews should occur every quarter.
 If it’s a quarterly goal, you can review it at the end of each month.

 You don’t need dozens of metrics.
-Typically three or four KPIs or key performance indicators are enough.
+Typically, three or four KPIs or key performance indicators are enough.
 You can have more if you have multiple stakeholders with conflicting goals or various perspectives on one goal.
-But for most plans, three to five metrics are plenty.
+But for most plans, three to five KPI metrics are plenty.

 Three is the ideal number: one for each major stakeholder group and one to represent the goal itself.
 If you have more than three stakeholders (customers, employees, investors), then use another KPI to track the total value created by your organization.

-KPIs are vital because they provide the business owner with crucial information about the overall wellbeing of the company.
-Through KPIs, the business owner can keep up with current happenings in his business and make necessary changes to keep the company being profitable and thriving.
+KPIs are vital because they provide the business owner with crucial information about the overall well-being of the company.
+Through KPIs, the business owner can keep up with current happenings in his business and make necessary changes to keep the company profitable and thriving.

 KPIs are continuity tools because they provide a long-term vision for the company.
 They allow for evaluating different strategies and changes in plans that may take place over the years.
 In addition, KPIs provide a way to compare the past with present results to analyze how far a company has come since its foundation.

 In conclusion, many companies would fail without KPIs due to not having enough information about their business’s performance.
 It should analyze key performance indicators immediately to determine what is causing the problem and how to fix it whenever there is an issue within a business.
-The KPI software can help companies implement and manage their KPI systems more efficiently.
+Performance management software can help companies implement and manage their KPI systems more efficiently.